 Standards Connection gives direction on how to extend the lesson with its included materials.

-The instructional lessons for each unit at the Intermediate level contain a consistent format for identified reading, writing and math activities.
-It is essential that teachers assess their students’ current abilities and plan instructional tasks that differentiate for maximum participation and learning within each of these lessons.
-These tips are designed to provide instructional ideas that will enable teachers to meet the needs of each student in the classroom, regardless of ability level.
+The instructional lessons for each unit at the Intermediate level contain a consistent format for identified reading, writing, and math activities.
+It is essential that service providers assess their students’ current abilities and plan instructional tasks that differentiate for maximum participation and learning within each of these lessons.
+These tips are designed to provide instructional ideas that will enable service providers to meet the needs of each student in the classroom, regardless of ability level.

 Strategies with this icon bullet represent suggestions that are appropriate for the students with significant cognitive disabilities focusing on their complex functional and life skill needs.
-Eliciting a consistent and readable response may be the primary goal or participation.
+Eliciting a consistent and readable response or participation may be the primary goal.